 Preparing for “Data Breaches” and “Data Privacy Breaches”

-The current non-compliance penalties from data protection regulations — both large and small — are just beginning.
-While the current enforcement actions revolve around standard data breaches, the next wave of fines and penalties will target organizations that fail to respect individuals’ privacy rights.
+The current noncompliance penalties from data protection regulations — both large and small — are just beginning.
+While the enforcement actions revolve around standard data breaches, the next wave of fines and penalties will target organizations that fail to respect individuals’ privacy rights.
 This reality creates two types of data breaches that organizations need to prepare for — “data breaches” and “data privacy breaches.”

 Data breaches are massive data dumps of multiple people’s data.
-Data privacy breaches, on the other hand, are based on three non-compliance actions by organizations:
+Data privacy breaches, on the other hand, are based on three noncompliance actions by organizations:

-- Managing consent — how the organization uses an individual’s data based on his or her consent
+- Managing consent: How the organization uses an individual’s data based on his or her consent.

-- Processing data — how the organization processes an individual’s personal data
+- Processing data: How the organization processes an individual’s personal data.

-- Sharing data — how the organization share an individual’s personal data
+- Sharing data: How the organization share an individual’s personal data

-The rising number of GDPR non-compliance penalties is sure to force organizations to sit up and take notice — and take the necessary action to shore up their data privacy to prepare for two types of data breaches.
+The rising number of GDPR noncompliance penalties is sure to force organizations to sit up and take notice — and take the necessary action to shore up their data privacy to prepare for two types of data breaches.

 Among the critical remedies for staying in compliance with the GDPR is being able to both delete an individual’s data and to provide reports on what data your organization possesses upon request.
 As consumers become more aware of privacy laws and their rights, keeping up with these requests will be a crucial area of focus for organizations in the coming year.

-These two capabilities can only be accomplished if your company can access all of its data.
+These capabilities can only be accomplished if your company can easily access all of its data.
 This requires data discovery and collection tools that can search your enterprise from emails to endpoints and discover every instance of sensitive data.